hckrtst/cs-refresh/problems/P1/Readme.md

 We can use the modulo operator to strip the lower digits of a given number.

 > 314 / 10 => 31 with remainder of 4
-> This is the same as saying 314 modulo 10
+> This is the same as saying 314 modulo 10 (SEE UPDATE BELOW FOR EDIT)

 ```c